southwolf/resume/README.md

 ## Skills

 Rich experience in Information Technology and Software Engineering with expertise in diverse range of technologies within multiple industry settings.
-Excellent skills in many programming languages including Ruby, Java and C/C++.
+Excellent skills in many programming languages including Ruby, Golang, and Java.
+Team player and good communication skills for cross culture multifunctional squads.

 ## Work Experience

+* 2017.09 - Present Tech Manager of XO Group Inc. Guanzhou Software Development Center.

+    * Working with product managers, engineers from US and China on multiple projects including TheKnot.com (wedding online media), TheBump.com (Baby & pregnancy) and TheKnot Registry (Gift regsitry, e-commerce) and intenal tools (CMS, A/B Testing).
+    * Improving development process with stakeholders and engineering team.
+    * Conducted the migration to Kubernetes of multiple applications.

 * 2016.04 - 2017.04 Developer(Remote) of Hangzhou Tianche Network Technology Co, Ltd.